MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/samples/export-data-fetchxml-annotation-custom-api-sample.md

   - cwithfourplus
 ---

-# Sample: ExportDataUsingFetchXmlToAnnotation Custom API
+# Sample: ExportDataUsingFetchXmlToAnnotation custom API

-This sample shows how to write a plug-in that supports a Custom API named `sample_ExportDataUsingFetchXmlToAnnotation`.
+This sample shows how to write a plug-in that supports a custom API named `sample_ExportDataUsingFetchXmlToAnnotation`.
 You can download the sample from [here](https://github.com/Microsoft/PowerApps-Samples/tree/master/dataverse/orgsvc/C%23/ExportDataUsingFetchXmlToAnnotation).

-The plug-in provides logic for the main operation of the Custom API.
+The plug-in provides logic for the main operation of the custom API.
 The `sample_ExportDataUsingFetchXmlToAnnotation` custom api retrieves data using the provided `FetchXML` input parameter and creates a CSV file.
 It then creates an annotation record and returns the `annotationid` as the `AnnotationId` response property..